12PORT vs. CYBERARK

 What 12Port does differently than CyberArk.

-• One platform, not seven products.
+- One platform, not a parent-plus-add-on stack.
 12Port covers PAM, credential vault, account management, remote access, session intelligence, and AI-agent access in one license.
-CyberArk historically licenses Privilege Cloud, EPM, Conjur, Secrets Hub, Identity, and Workforce Password as separate products with separate consoles.
+CyberArk Vendor PAM is a front-end onto CyberArk Privileged Access Manager (Self-Hosted or Privilege Cloud); per their own architecture documentation, the vendor literally logs into the CyberArk PAM web portal.
+The broader CyberArk catalog is sold as separate SKUs (Privilege Cloud, EPM, Conjur, Secrets Hub, Identity, Workforce Password) with separate consoles.

 Side-by-side